 Yes, we have five adult children.
 Two currently work on the farm (as a second jobs) and live in the area.
 A third lives in the Portland Metro area, another is attending school in Phoenix, Arizona and the last one lives and works in Austin Texas.
 They all came together to celebrate Tacy’s wedding, held on the farm this September!
 We really do need to update this photo!

 Is your farm open year round?

 No, we are not.
-We are open for our Pumpkin Season from the last week of September until Halloween, and we open for our Christmas Tree Season the Friday after Thanksgiving, and stay open until the Sunday before Christmas.
+We are open for our Pumpkin Season from the last week of September until Halloween, and we open for our Christmas Tree Season the Friday after Thanksgiving, and stay open through Dec.
+15 (most years the Sunday before Christmas).
 However during our off seasons, we still sell our farm fresh meat and some produce.
 As this is a farm year round, there is usually someone up here working.
 To pick up or purchase meat or produce during our off season we highly recommend calling or emailing us before heading up to the farm.
 Our email and phone number can be found at the bottom of this page.